Skip to Main Content

 Cost planning for water-based productions

-Water filming involves unique costs that productions often underestimate.
-From safety crew to vessel rental, marine shoots require specialized budgeting.
+Water filming involves unique costs that shoots often underestimate.
+From safety crew to vessel rental, marine shoots need specialized budget work.

 • Vessel rental and fuel costs

-• Marine safety crew and equipment
+• Marine safety crew and gear

 • Specialized insurance premiums

-• Weather contingency and backup plans
+• Weather backup and backup plans

 Vessel and Safety Costs